MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Prerequisites: prepare device metadata

 1. Download place information from Microsoft Places.

- - Install PowerShell 7 by running the following Powershell cmdlet.
+First, install PowerShell 7 by running the following Powershell cmdlet.
 For more information, see [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows).

 ```powershell